 Developing hearing and listening skills is a little like visual stimulation, we need first of all to create the awareness to sound which is hearing, then we develop the ability to listen.
 Listening is a very complex cognitive skill.
 It is our ability to discriminate between sounds, understand their meaning or significance and understand how we need to respond.

-We are very good at creating visual environments like multi sensory rooms.
-But how often do we consider sound environments?
-A space which helps discriminate between different sounds without other sound interruptions?
+We are very good at creating visual environments like multisensory rooms but how often do we consider sound environments?
+Or a space that helps discriminate between different sounds without other sound interruptions?
 Not very often!

 H – Heard – Make sure the sound can be heard by the learner.
-Too many sounds or conflicting sounds will confuse the distal stimulus (the sound) and then the learner will not be able to convert the sound heard into a proximal, so perception of the sound will be difficult.
+Too many sounds or conflicting sounds will confuse the distal stimulus (the sound) and they will not be able to convert the sound heard into a proximal, so the perception of the sound will be difficult.

 E – Ears – Make sure the person is in a good position to hear the sound.
 Some more complex learners may need assistance in positioning.
 Being closer is not always better!
 Remember, those with an ear infection, or recovering from an infection, will have more depressed hearing than usual.